Digital Nomad Life in Edinburgh, Scotland

 When we asked people what advice they would give someone preparing to move to Edinburgh, they said:

 "I always describe Edinburgh as: As Boston is to New York, so is Edinburgh to London.
 In other words, Edinburgh is London's smaller, more genteel cousin.
 Most Americans would call it quaint.
 It's a compact city and you can walk almost anywhere.
 For Americans, the UK can be quite expensive.
-This can be exaggerated in Scotland, as they tend to pay about 10 - 15% less in salaries than in London," remarked one member in Edinburgh.
+This can be exaggerated in Scotland, as they tend to pay about 10 - 15% less in salaries than in London," said one expat in Edinburgh.

 Get Quote